 Yes, we do… The Monitoring Well Network is a collection of Registered and/or Permitted wells within the District from which water level measurements are collected.
 Jump on over to our Monitoring Well Network page and get the full scoop!

 How can I find out about POSGCD committee meetings?

 Where can I get information on the rainwater harvesting rebate?

 Rainwater harvesting is the capture, diversion and storage of rainwater for later use.
 Click Here to get information on the rainwater harvesting rebate program.

 How did you get such a great looking website?

 Ahh, that’s an easy one.
 POSCGD has commissioned Howard Sander with iWebCrafter.com to help maintain our website.
 Howard is diligently working at making posgcd.org super mobile responsive, super fast, super secure and super easy to navigate.
 You can find out more about Howard’s work by clicking the button below and visiting iWebCrafter.com.
 Howard strives to design websites that people dream about having.
 He would love to hear from you and any suggestions you might have to make this site even better.
-When he is not working on websites, Howard is either Scuba diving off the Florida keys, Or flying around in the Bat copter.

 We hope you enjoy your visit here.